setrofim/veraison-event-log-slides/veraison-event-log.md

 3. Attestation flow between attester/RP and the verifier is unchanged.
 After receiving the evidence, the verifier uses is it to identify a log and requests it from the LM during the appraisal.

-(Note: this is the approach taken by Keylime.)

 ---